-The basic settings specified below are selected using the icons in the toolbar.
+The basic settings specified below are selected using the icons in the header bar.

-lcon Setting Show or hide the Window List view to expand the Graphics window Display of the various layers (Set preset, with optional selection of the plane % Set datum, with optional selection of the plane G Select the contour G & Select hole positions € Set the zoom to the largest possible view of the complete graphics Switch background color (black or white) 4 Switch between 2-D and 3-D mode.
-The active mode is color-highlighted mm inch Set the unit of measure, mm or inch , for the file.
+lcon Setting Show or hide the List View window in order to expand the Graphics window Display of the various layers (Set preset, with optional selection of the plane 9 Set datum, with optional selection of the plane G Select the contour 4 Select hole positions Set the zoom to the largest possible rendering of the entire graphical representation □ □ □ □ Switch background color (black or white) 4 Switch between 2-D and 3-D mode.
+The active mode is highlighted in color mm inch Set the unit of measure (mm or inch) for the file.
 The control then outputs the contour program and the machining positions in this unit of measure.
-The active unit of measure is highlighted in red 0,01 0,001 Set resolution: The resolution specifies how many decimal places the control will use when generating the contour program.
-Default setting: 4 decimal places with mm and 5 decimal places with inch as unit of measure Switch between various view of the model e.g. Top XY ZXØ Select a contour for a turning operation.
-The active machining is color-highlighted (Option #50) Activate 3-D drawing wire model Selection and deselection: The active + symbol is the same as the pressed Shift key, and the active - symbol is the same as the pressed CTRL key.
+The active unit of measure is highlighted in red 0 ,0 1 0,001 Set resolution: The resolution specifies how many decimal places the control will use when generating the contour program.
+Default setting: 4 decimal places with mm as the unit of measure, and 5 decimal places with inch as the unit of measure Switch between various views of the model (e.g., Top) R Selection and deselection: The active + symbol is the same as the pressed Shift key, and the active - symbol is the same as the pressed CTRL key.
 The active cursor symbol is the same as the mouse

-The following icons are displayed by the control only in certain modes.
+The control displays the following icons only in a certain modes.

 lcon Setting

 5 The most recent step is undone.

-∠ 15 Contour assumption mode:
+~" Contour transfer mode:

-цҐ The tolerance specifies how far apart neighboring contour elements may be from each other.
+կք The tolerance specifies how far apart neighboring contour elements may be from each other.
 You can use the tolerance to compensate for inaccuracies that occurred when the drawing was made.
 The default setting is 0.001 mm

-C CB Arc mode:
+C - CB - Arc mode:

-Arc mode defines whether circular arcs are output in C format or CR format (e.g. for cylinder surface interpolation) in the NC program.
+منز مر Arc mode defines whether circular arcs are output in C format or CR format (e.g., for cylinder surface interpolation) in the NC program.

-†## Point assumption mode:
+† † Point transfer mode:

-¥¥ Specify whether the control should display the tool path as a dashed line during selection of machining positions
+¥¥ Specifies whether the control should display the tool path as a dashed line during the selection of machining positions

-5 ♠ Path optimization mode:
+/1 Path optimization mode:

-(→ The control optimizes the tool traverse movement to give the shortest traverse movements between the machining positions.
-Optimization is reset with repeated actuations
+(→1 The control optimizes the tool traverse movement such that there are shorter traverse movements between the machining positions.
+When the icon is pressed repeatedly, the optimization is reset

 Hole position mode:

-\checkmark The control opens a pop-up window in which you can filter bore holes (full circles) by size
+✓ The control opens a pop-up window in which you can filter holes (full circles) based on their size

-- Set the correct unit of measure, since the CAD file does not contain any such information. - When generating NC programs for previous control models, you must limit the resolution to three decimal places.
-In addition, you must remove the comments that the CAD-Viewer inserts into the contour program. - The control displays the active basic settings in the status bar of the screen.
+- Set the correct unit of measure, because the CAD file does not contain this information. - When creating NC programs for earlier control models, you must limit the resolution to three decimal places.
+In addition, you must remove the comments that the CAD-Viewer outputs into the contour program. - The control displays the active basic settings in the status bar of the screen.